 - Try to involve people working on the tested project so that they can directly interact with respondents.
 It helps to reach consensus on the findings and potential solutions.

 - Feed your co-workers if you book them for longer interview blocks.
 Nobody thinks well when hungry and the challenging schedule rarely leaves time for coffee or lunch breaks.
 And since all this is revolving around creating a greater user experience anyways, provide the same courtesy to the respondents too because they often participate straight after work.
 Remember, snacks can also ease the stress that sometimes accompanies the interview.

 - If your respondents agree, record the interviews for further analysis.
 It’s helpful to be able to go back and replay the details while implementing specific features inspired by the research.

 But most of all, enjoy the rare moments when you get an inside look on how your product is perceived and how it can be made better–they are precious!

-Click below to check out other technical screening insights from the Codility team!
+Check out other technical recruiting insights from the Codility team!